 This notice period may be reduced or waived in special circumstances.
-Please contact the Co-Principals if you would like to discuss this possibility.
+Please contact the Principal if you would like to discuss this possibility.

-If you are experiencing financial hardship or are struggling to pay on time, please speak to the Business Manager or the Co-Principals.
-Variations in payment arrangements can be approved where required, and in exceptional circumstances limited fee remissions can be provided.
+If you are experiencing financial hardship or are struggling to pay on time, please speak to the Business Manager or the Principal.
+Variations in payment arrangements can be approved where required, and in exceptional circumstances, limited fee remissions can be provided.

 You will be required to provide evidence of need to enter into a special payment arrangement or receive a fee remission.

-Where payment is not made on time, debt recovery action may be commenced against any one or all of the parent(s)/guardian(s) named on this form.
+Where payment is not made on time, debt recovery action may be commenced against any one or all of the parent(s)/guardian(s) named on the form.

 The school or the Archdiocese may charge the parent(s)/guardian(s) for, and the parent(s)/guardian(s) indemnify the school and the Archdiocese from, all costs and expenses (including without limitation all legal costs and expenses on an indemnity basis) incurred by the school or the Archdiocese resulting from the default (failure to pay) or in taking action to enforce compliance with these terms and conditions.